McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   If you've linked from a page of one language to a page of another language, conversion is a bit more difficult but [Hugo got you covered](https://gohugo.io/content-management/cross-references/#link-to-another-language-version) as well.

   Also, the old themes implementation allowed refs to non-existing content.
-This will cause Hugos implementation to show the error below and abort the generation.
-If your project relies on this old behavior, you can [reconfigure the error handling](https://gohugo.io/content-management/cross-references/#link-to-another-language-version) of Hugos implementation.
+This will cause Hugo's implementation to show the error below and abort the generation.
+If your project relies on this old behavior, you can [reconfigure the error handling](https://gohugo.io/content-management/cross-references/#link-to-another-language-version) of Hugo's implementation.

   In the best case your usage of the old implementation is already standard compliant and you don't need to change anything.
 You'll notice this very easily once you've started `hugo server` after an upgrade and no errors are written to the console.